publiccodenet/about/mission/bylaws.md

 # Draft founding principles for the Foundation for Public Code

 ## Mission
-To grow an ecosystem of public purpose open source policy and software.
+To enable public-purpose software and policy that is open and collaborative.

 ## Principles